Memory Care Community Near Chicago

-Dementia refers to the loss of cognitive functions (reasoning, the ability to remember, etc.) that are severe enough to interfere with a person’s daily functioning.
+Dementia refers to the loss of cognitive functions (reasoning, the ability to remember, etc.) severe enough to interfere with a person’s daily functioning.
 This group of symptoms may accompany certain diseases or conditions.
 Alzheimer’s disease is the most common form of dementia.
 It’s a progressive, degenerative disease of the brain, characterized by loss of function and death of nerve cells in several brain areas.
-This leads to loss of recent memories and new learning first, and eventually old memories, too.
+This leads to the loss of recent memories and new learning first, and eventually, old memories, too.

 What can I expect from the staff?

-Our fully trained staff at our memory care facility near Chicago gets to know your loved one — their history, their likes and dislikes, and preferred schedule.
+Our fully trained staff at our Memory Care services near Chicago gets to know your loved one—their history, their likes and dislikes, and preferred schedule.
 This nurturing relationship often improves interactions, helps reduce behavior issues, and can result in a reduction in medication needs.